CSS code surgery as a universal construction: Quantum codes

 \end{definition}

-Note that the second chain map is strictly speaking obsolete, as all the data is contained in a single chain map $f_\bullet$, but as with chain complexes it will be handy to keep both around.
+Note that the cochain map is strictly speaking obsolete, as all the data is contained in a single chain map $f_\bullet$, but as with CSS codes it will be handy to keep both around.

-Let us unpack this definition. $\CF_{\overline{Z}}$ first maps $Z$-operators in $C_0$ to $Z$-operators in $D_0$, using $f_0$.
+Let us unpack this definition. $\CF_{\overline{Z}}$ first maps $Z$-operators in $C_1$ to $Z$-operators in $D_1$, using $f_1$.
 It may map a single $Z$ on a qubit to a tensor product of $Z$s, or to $I$.
-It then has a map $f_1$ on $Z$ generators, and another $f_{-1}$ on $X$ generators.
+It then has a map $f_2$ on $Z$ generators, and another $f_{0}$ on $X$ checks.
 Recalling Definition~\ref{def:chain_map}, we have:

 With two commuting squares labelled I and II.
-I stipulates that applying products of $Z$ stabiliser generators on the code and then performing the code map should be equivalent to performing the code map and then applying products of $Z$ stabiliser generators, i.e. $f_0\circ\del^{C_\bullet}_{0} =\del^{D_\bullet}_{0}\circ f_1 $.
-II stipulates that performing the $X$ measurements and then mapping the code should be equivalent to mapping the code and then performing $X$ measurements, so there is a consistent mapping between all measurement outcomes, i.e. $f_{-1}\circ\del^{C_\bullet}_{-1} =\del^{D_\bullet}_{-1}\circ f_0 $.
+I stipulates that applying products of $Z$ stabiliser generators on the code and then performing the code map should be equivalent to performing the code map and then applying products of $Z$ stabiliser generators, i.e. $f_1\circ\del^{C_\bullet}_{2} =\del^{D_\bullet}_{2}\circ f_2 $.
+II stipulates that performing the $X$ measurements and then mapping the code should be equivalent to mapping the code and then performing $X$ measurements, so there is a consistent mapping between all measurement outcomes, i.e. $f_{0}\circ\del^{C_\bullet}_{1} =\del^{D_\bullet}_{1}\circ f_1 $.